haiku/website/content/blog/pulkomandy/2020-12-22-haiku_activity_report_november_december_2020.md

 Some changes to the XFS filesystem by CruxBox were merged, but a lot of the work is still waiting for review on Gerrit.
 This work was done during this summer as part of GSoC.

-PulkoMandy worked on the mmc/SD drivers, of which a part have been merged.
+PulkoMandy and Anarchos worked on the mmc/SD drivers, of which a part have been merged.
 The patches enabling read and write support are however still waiting for review.

 <h3>Sound and media</h3>